-Jean-François TANTIN and Romain GRANJON offer extreme adventure throw the world, in remote regions sheltered from mass tourism.
+Jean-François TANTIN, Marie TANTIN and Romain GRANJON offer extreme adventure throw the world, in remote regions sheltered from mass tourism.

-Their races are " non-stop " races of about 200 km (on marked tracks and paths), free style, with pit stops every 20 / 30 km, in pristine natural landscapes.
+Their races are " non-stop " races of about 200 / 250 km on marked tracks and paths, sometimes « out of tracks », free style, with pit stops every 25 km, in pristine natural landscapes.

 These races take place in different regions and countries, with a recurrence for some iconic destinations.